Codeligence Dev Agents¶

 - Fast setup – guided onboarding at setup.dev-agents.ai; run locally or on your server.

-- Built for teams – shines with 5+ devs and complex, evolving codebases where docs, compliance & handovers matter.
+- Built for teams – shines with 10 - 1000 dev teams and complex, evolving codebases where docs, compliance & handovers matter.

 Quick start¶